Rosmini Centre helping people looking for work in coronavirus lockdown

 Yesterday (Tuesday) the centre in Queen’s Road had two visitors outline their experience, and today many more are dealing with similar circumstances.

+The reason why Anita has taken matters into her own hands is because people have been struggling with to get through to the official agencies.

-“I have a feeling the situation is only going to get worse,” she said.
+“I have a feeling the whole situation is only going to get worse,” she said.

+Thérèse Coffey, Secretary of State for Work and Pensions, said: “Universal Credit is delivering in these unprecedented times, with almost half a million people successfully claiming in the last nine days.

+“The system is standing up to the challenge, but with a tenfold increase in claims it is inevitable that there are pressures on our services.
+If you are a new claimant you should go online to start your claim.

 If your business is looking for workers, contact Anita on anita@rosmini-wisbech.org with information about the roles you need filled.